Diabetes and oral health

 • if there have been other changes in your medical history

-• the names of any medications (prescription as well as over-the-counter drugs) you are taking.
+• the names of any medications (prescription as well as over-the-counter drugs) you are taking

 How you can improve your oral health

-• Look for early signs of gum disease.
+• Look for early signs of gum disease

-• If you have dentures, remove them overnight and clean them daily.
+• If you have dentures, remove them overnight and clean them daily

-• Visit your dentist or other oral health professional regularly.
+• Visit your oral health professional regularly

-• Book your appointments for the morning when your insulin level is more stable.
+• Book your appointments for the morning when your insulin level is more stable

 Diabetes and Oral Health brochure